 Call your doctor right away if you have:

-- Eye pain, blurry vision, or if your eye becomes red after using inhaled ipratropium.
+Eye pain, blurry vision, or if your eye becomes red after using one of these medicines.
 There have been rare reports of

 Common side effects of this medicine include: